Lives at Risk

-Lives at Risk is a book about modern health care systems.
-It examines the flaws of current health care systems and proposes reforms for the American health care system.
-In doing so it examines twenty common assumptions about government involvement in health care systems which they argue are myths.
+Lives at Risk is a book about modern health care systems, written by John C. Goodman, Gerald L. Musgrave, and Devon M. Herrick, and released in 2004.
+It examines the flaws of current health care systems and proposes reforms for the health care system in the United States.
+In doing so it examines 20 common assumptions about government involvement in health care systems which the authors argue are myths.
 The book continues on to discuss the economics and politics behind health care in the United States, and proposes market based reforms.

-Introduction

-It begins by examining how three fundamental facts about health care systems.